SpookyCorgi/phiz/README.md

 ## How does it work?
-- Facial motion capture in your browser
+- **Facial motion capture in your browser**

-    Phiz uses a combination of [Mocap4face](https://github.com/facemoji/mocap4face) and [Google mediapipe](https://github.com/google/mediapipe) machine learning model for motion capture.**No iPhone lidar or RGBD camera needed!** This is also not fixed and will be updated whenever there is a better model.
+    Phiz uses a combination of [Mocap4face](https://github.com/facemoji/mocap4face) and [Google mediapipe](https://github.com/google/mediapipe) machine learning model for motion capture. **No iPhone lidar or RGBD camera needed!** This is also not fixed and will be updated whenever there is a better model.
-- Streaming data browser to browser & browser to OSC app
+- **Streaming data browser to browser & browser to OSC app**

     Phiz uses WebRTC (same protocal as you do video calling) to send data from browser to browser and browser to app.
 However, no image or video is sent at all.
 WebRTC also allow us to have peer-to-peer secure connection and low latency.

-- Unreal and Unity support
+- **Unreal and Unity support**

-    Phiz include custom plugins that fires up WebSocket servers within [Unreal engine](https://www.phizmocap.dev/docs/unreal/basic-usage) and [Unity](https://www.phizmocap.dev/docs/unity/basic-usage) to receive live data from your browser.
+    Phiz includes custom plugins that fires up WebSocket servers within [Unreal engine](https://www.phizmocap.dev/docs/unreal/basic-usage) and [Unity](https://www.phizmocap.dev/docs/unity/basic-usage) to receive live data from your browser.
+The plugins also include convinient presets for popular avatars such as Metahuman and ReadyPlayerMe.

-- ARKit support
+- **ARKit support**

     Phiz uses the same blendshapes as arkit.
 Checkout [the specs page](https://www.phizmocap.dev/docs/specs/blendshapes) for the blendshape names and orders.